To make “sauté” is a learned skill, but it’s one with just a few basic requirements.

 A sauté pan’s sloped sides not only assist you in releasing the ingredients toward the pan’s lip and into the air, but the sloped sides also encourage the steam from the foods to release into the air instead of being trapped in the pan, which would prevent the products from browning and cooking as quickly.

-To properly sauté, I recommend the following:
+To properly sauté, we recommend the following:

 - A 10”-to-12” diameter pan with a non-stick surface